Shuvomoy/blog/_posts/2020-01-24-Running-Julia-code-on-MIT-supercloud.md

 In this blog, we are going to discuss how to MIT supercloud to run simple Julia code.

 As an illustrative example, I will use Julia code that uses lasso to approximately solve a sparse regression problem.
-To understand what is going in the code you can read my previous blog [here](https://shuvomoy.github.io/blog/programming/2020/01/23/Solving-sparse-regression-using-lasso.html).
+To understand what is going in the code you can read my previous blog [here](https://shuvomoy.github.io/blog/programming/2020/01/23/Solving-sparse-regression-using-lasso.html). <!-- more -->

 ## Transferring files from local computer to supercloud